Purchase the second edition from Powell's Books, Hawthorne Books, Amazon, Barnes & Noble, IndieBound

 — Andrew Zimmern, co-creator and host of Bizarre Foods

-Food Lover's Guide to Portland, First edition Sasquatch Books, 2010.
-Second edition Hawthorne Books, September 2014
+Food Lover's Guide to Portland, Second edition Hawthorne Books, September 2014

 Book description: For residents and visitors alike, Food Lover's Guide to Portland is a road map to finding the best of the best in America's favorite do-it-yourself foodie mecca.
 Navigate Portland's edible bounty with this all-access pass to hundreds of producers, purveyors, distillers, bakers, food carts, and farmers markets.
 This book is the indispensable guide to it all.
 In the second edition, readers get 30+ new full listings, 150+ new businesses, a new food cart chapter by food cart expert Brett Burmeister, and Hispanic Market section from food writer and Mi Mero Mole owner Nick Zukin.
 Whether you've lived in Portland your entire life, are visiting for business or pleasure, or are a hungry transplant — this book will help you find all that is delicious in Portland.